The 2017 ARRIS Racing Season in Mexico

 NASCAR México Toyota Series

-They joined the NASCAR Mexico Series in 2007, receiving three top 10 awards after a bumpy start.
+He joined the NASCAR Mexico Series in 2007, receiving three top 10 awards after a bumpy start.
 In 2009, Calderón changed teams and improved his record to one top 5 and six top 10 finishes.
-The next year, they moved to SC Racing and placed a disappointing 13th for the season.
 Calderón finished in the top 10 in the 2011 season and placed in the top 3 twice, the top 5 twice and the top 10 seven times in the 2012 season.

 In 2013, he won the NASCAR Mexico Series race in Phoenix, Arizona, and placed in the top 3 once and the top 10 twice in the second half of the season.
-For the last six races of 2013, he had the opportunity to be part of ´Escuderia Telmex where he had one top 5 and the three top 10 finishes.
-In 2014, Calderón took first in the NASCAR Mexico Toyota Series Championship, with the #2 Silent Circle - Blackphone – Telcel.
+In 2014, Calderón took first in the NASCAR Mexico Toyota Series Championship as a member of the Escuderia Telcel-Telmex team.

 2017 Race Calendar